ravisharda/pravega-developer-resources/kubernetes-commands.md

 kubectl version --short

 // If you are recreating the cluster, be sure to C:\Users\shardr\.kube\config file.
 Remove the existing cluster, context,
 // and user for the given name.
 You will then be able to run `az aks get-credentials` again.
+Or, may be try this: az aks get-credentials --resource-group $resourceGroup --name $clusterName --overwrite-existing

 // To configure kubectl to connect to your Kubernetes cluster, use the az aks get-credentials command.
 // This command downloads credentials and configures the Kubernetes CLI to use them.